-- 621 Informatics in Nursing Education and Introduction to Professional Writing.
-The informatics portion of this course examines a variety of informatics theories, models, and issues within complex healthcare systems.
+- The informatics portion of this course examines a variety of informatics theories, models, and issues within complex healthcare systems.
 Content is directed toward assisting the student to understand system planning, analysis, implementation and evaluation.
 The course also explores utilization of information technology as well as information generation and management as it affects nursing practice.
 The introduction to professional writing portion of this course provides an overview of the basic concepts of scholarly writing in nursing through application of American Psychological Association (APA) style requirements for professional writing.
-Readings, discussion, and writing projects have an emphasis on writing conventions, style, design, and APA formatting. - 623 Research Methods and Applications in Nursing.
+Readings, discussion, and writing projects have an emphasis on writing conventions, style, design, and APA formatting. - Research Methods and Applications in Nursing.
 4 hours.
 This course explores the methodology and application of nursing research and its relevancy to nursing education, nursing practice, and the student's specialty focus area.
 Emphasis is on research design, implementation and application of research.
 The student will also explore evidence-based practice models, quality improvement models, and grading levels of evidence. - 634 Nursing Education Practicum.
 3 hours.
 (135 clock hours) The purpose of this course is to synthesize nursing education theory in practicum experiences.
 The educator role is practiced under the supervision of a preceptor.
 Prerequisite: NUR 666.